How to Use Instagram in Your Job Search

 Instagram Your Way to Job Search Success

-With a little tact, you can use Instagram as an advantage in your job search.
-Not only is it a good way to establish your personal brand, but it also demonstrates a marketable skill (social media) and enhances your overall digital savvy.
+Not only is Instagram a good way to establish your personal brand, but it also demonstrates a marketable skill (social media) and enhances your overall digital savvy.
+It might even help you connect with future employers and differentiate yourself from the competition during the job interview process.

 Identify how you want to market yourself and brainstorm how you might be able to use Instagram to help you job search.
 Obviously, this will be easier for some fields than for others.